Home » TLC Blog » An Effective Website Planning, Design and Development Process

 Post Launch

 1-2 weeks after launch, we meet with the client to do a one hour tutorial.
-We create a PDF with some specific instructions for general as well as site-specific tasks.
+We put specific instructions for general as well as site-specific tasks on the back end of the website.
 This gives us an opportunity to make any minor edits with the client and show them how to make changes, upload images, write blog posts, etc.

 This is also the time when we move clients on to one of our maintenance plans.
 We have a variety of options so clients can select a plan that fits their needs.